 The Parables Community welcomes all people in worship and fellowship, with an emphasis on creating a community of belonging and empowerment for children and adults with special needs and their families.
 We believe that all people are made in the image of God with gifts to share for the good of all.

-We open the social norms for worship and welcome families to come as they are.
+We welcome families to come just as they are.
 In worship children and adults are free to speak out, sing out, make noise, move, or dance during worship.
 Parables is a “no shushing” zone where all of God’s people can celebrate together with a joyful noise.

 Parables worship services are participatory and based on universal design.
 We use images, symbols, music, and art in a desire to be accessible to all.

 Noise-reducing headphones are available.
-We also have a quiet space adjoining the worship space with fidgets, art supplies, and calming aids for those who might need a little break.
+We also have a sensory space adjoining the worship space with fidgets, art supplies, and calming aids for those who might need a little break.
 People can feel free to move in and out of the service as they feel comfortable.
-Eve Comfort Dog, of LCC K-9 Comfort Dogs, worships with us quarterly.
+Eve Comfort Dog and Levi Comfort Dog, of LCC K-9 Comfort Dogs, worship with us regularly.

 We believe that all people have needs of one kind or another and so we are a supportive community, offering the love and grace of Jesus to all.
 We are a place in which to be accepted as we are and to grow.

 God has given each person gifts to share for the good of all.
 We recognize that often people with disabilities are not called upon to share their gifts.
 As a community we call out and affirm the gifts in each individual.
 And we offer ways for everyone to serve both within Parables Community and in the larger community.

 Ways to serve at Parables: greeting, music-making, singing, praying, worship leading, reading, set up, clean up, and more…